odino/odino.github.com/source/_posts/2017-06-11-http-cache-101-scaling-the-web.markdown

 // ...JS content here...
 ```

-Wow, that's a lot of stuff to process!
-Let's break it down:
+Wow, that's a lot of stuff to process, so let's break it down:

 * `Cache-Control` allows you to embed multiple caching directives into one header
 * directives are comma separated